 Make sure digitally savvy and experienced directors are at the table.

-Companies supported by boards with three or more digitally savvy directors report higher profit margins, revenue growth, return on assets and market capitalisation.
+Companies supported by boards with three or more digitally savvy directors report higher profit margins, revenue growth, return on assets and market capitalization.
 Boards should look at the extent to which digital savviness is present in their oversight processes.
 In addition, every board should have access to digital experience, whether it’s from a director at the table or a board adviser.

 Focus strategically on enhancing the customer experience, improving operations and securing the company’s positioning within the value chain.